James Kim

 James Kim (August 9, 1971 – December 4, 2006) was an American television personality and technology analyst for the former TechTV international cable television network, reviewing products for shows including The Screen Savers, Call for Help, and Fresh Gear.
-At the time of his death he was working as a senior editor of MP3 and Digital Audio for CNET, where he wrote more than 400 product reviews.
-He also co-hosted a weekly video podcast for CNET's gadget blog, Crave, and a weekly audio podcast, The MP3 Insider (both podcasts were co-hosted with Veronica Belmont).
+At the time of his death he was working as a senior editor of MP3 and digital audio for CNET, where he wrote more than 400 product reviews.
+He also cohosted a weekly video podcast for CNET's gadget blog, Crave, and a weekly audio podcast, The MP3 Insider (both podcasts were cohosted with Veronica Belmont).

-His disappearance and death, and his family's ordeal, made them the subject of a brief, but intense period of news coverage in December 2006.
+Kim's disappearance, death, and his family's ordeal made them the subject of a brief, but intense period of news coverage in December 2006.

 Early life

-Kim graduated from Ballard High School in Louisville, Kentucky, in 1989 and from Oberlin College in Ohio in 1993 where he double-majored in Government and English and played for the varsity lacrosse team.
-Son of Spencer H. Kim, an aerospace company executive and internationalist, Kim and his wife, Kati, owned two retail stores in San Francisco.
+Kim graduated from Ballard High School in Louisville, Kentucky, in 1989 and from Oberlin College in Ohio in 1993 where he double-majored in government and English and played for the varsity lacrosse team.
+The son of Spencer H. Kim, an aerospace company executive and internationalist, he and his wife, Kati, owned two retail stores in San Francisco, California.

 Career

 Kim was most widely known as a television personality on the international cable network TechTV, where he was a senior technology analyst for TechTV Labs.
 He made frequent appearances testing new products for shows including The Screen Savers, Call for Help, Fresh Gear, and AudioFile.
 He was best known for his "Lab Rats" segments, in which he reviewed the latest electronic gadgets.
 After leaving TechTV, he became a senior editor for CNET, a technology trade journal, which he had joined in 2004.
 He wrote product reviews and co-hosted a weekly podcast for CNET's gadget blog, Crave.
-Prior to working for TechTV, Kim had been a legal assistant at law firms in New York and France; a media relations assistant for baseball's American League; and a script reader for Miramax Films.
+Prior to working for TechTV, he had been a legal assistant at law firms in New York and France; a media relations assistant for baseball's American League; and a script reader for Miramax Films.